Infinitode/OPEN-ARC/README.md

 - Instructions for running the models.
 - Linked Kaggle notebooks for each challenge.

-To run a model, navigate to the respective project folder and follow the instructions in the README.md file located there.
-You can also run the Kaggle notebook, either locally or in Kaggle/Colab (note that we will primarily use Kaggle Datasets, which means that you'd have to obtain the datasets either from Kaggle, or another source, in order to run the code locally or in Colab), and follow the steps inside.
+To run a model, you can just navigate to the project folder and follow the instructions in the README.md file located there.
+You can also run the Kaggle notebook, either locally or in Kaggle/Colab (note that we will primarily use Kaggle Datasets, which means that you'd have to obtain the datasets either from Kaggle, or another source, to run the code locally or in Colab), and follow the steps inside.

 We only provide the base models, and the basic code implementations, this is where the power of community comes in.
-You can either improve the base code, or write your own.
-Then, others can learn from your implementation, therefore furthering research, and helping communities world-wide.
+You can either improve the base code or write your own.
+Then, others can learn from your implementation, therefore furthering research, and helping communities worldwide.

 ## Contributing
 We welcome contributions from the community.
 To contribute to the project:
 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your branch.
 4. Create a pull request detailing your changes.

-To keep our community safe, please ensure your contributions adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+To protect our community, please ensure your contributions adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Available Projects
 Here are some of the current projects available in OPEN-ARC: